On Extended Thermodynamics: From Classical to the Relativistic Regime: On the thermodynamics of relativistic continuous media

-where notice that in the formula for $\mu n$ the entropy per particle $\hat s$ and specific volume $\hat V$ have been eliminated.
-In the same spirit, we eliminate $\hat s$, $\hat V$ and $e$ in favor $(s, n, \rho)$ from (\ref{ET:9}), yielding

-which implies that the equation of state $ s = s(\rho,n) $ defines the (local) temperature $ T $ and (local) thermodynamical chemical potential $\mu$ via differentiation.
-If furthermore we restore $c$ and Boltzmann' s constant $k$, and introduce the (relativistic) thermal potential $ \alpha $ and the inverse temperature $ b $ via
+where in the formula for $\mu n$ the entropy per particle $\hat s$ and $\hat V$ have been eliminated.
+If in (\ref{ET:9}), we eliminate $\hat s$, $\hat V$ and $e$ in favor $(s, n, \rho)$ and use the above relations we return into (\ref{Cibbs2}). \\ If we introduce the (relativistic) thermal potential $ \Theta $ and the inverse temperature $ b $ via\footnote{If we restore for a moment $c$ and Boltzmann' s constant $k$, then the form of the relativistic thermal potential $ \Theta $ and the inverse temperature $ b $ read: $\Theta= \frac{\mu}{kT}, \quad b = \frac{c^2}{kT}$.} via